 American taxpayers have made one message clear: it’s time for tax reform.
-Congress and President Trump’s rhetoric have raised hope that relief is on the way.
+Congress and President Biden have raised hope that relief is on the way.
 But it also leaves taxpayers wondering what effect the proposed tax reform will have on estate planning.

 When most people think of tax reform, they think of lowering income taxes.
-In fact, President Trump campaigned on tax reform that would lower the tax burden on small businesses and middle class families.
-His tax plans also call for repealing federal estate tax and generation-skipping transfer tax.
+In fact, President Biden campaigned on tax reform that would raise the tax burden on small businesses and middle-class families.

 Some do not want the estate tax repealed.
 A group called “Patriotic Millionaires” say the tax “is needed to fight economic inequality.
 Others argue that the federal estate tax is “economically inefficient” and discourages older taxpayers from investing.